Asset Display Components

 Testing Strategies

-The asset display components include comprehensive test coverage focusing on visual correctness and user interaction.
+The asset display components include targeted test coverage focusing on visual correctness and user interaction in core scenarios.

 AssetDisplay Tests

-NFT display tests verify fallback behavior when critical data is missing.
-When no image URL is provided, the component correctly displays a “No Image” placeholder.
-Similarly, when an NFT lacks a name property, the component falls back to displaying the token ID in the format “Token #1234”.
+0.00000. - NFT display tests verify fallback behavior when critical data is missing.
+When no image URL is provided, the component displays a

 AssetsGrid Tests